aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/resource-assignments/resource-assignment-notes/_index.md

 - **Notes not appearing in the UI:** Ensure you are viewing the assignment notes pane in Microsoft Project or another viewer that supports assignment notes.
 - **RTF output looks empty:** The API only returns RTF if the notes contain rich‑text formatting; plain text will result in an empty RTF string.

-## FAQ's
-### Is Aspose.Tasks for Java compatible with all Java IDEs?
-Aspose.Tasks for Java is compatible with any Java IDE, including IntelliJ IDEA, Eclipse, and NetBeans.
-### Can I try Aspose.Tasks for Java before purchasing?
-Yes, you can download a free trial of Aspose.Tasks for Java from [here](https://releases.aspose.com/).
-### How can I get support for Aspose.Tasks for Java?
-You can get support from the Aspose.Tasks community forum [here](https://forum.aspose.com/c/tasks/15).
-### Do I need a temporary license to use Aspose.Tasks for Java during the trial period?
-No, a temporary license is not required for the trial period.
-You can use the trial version without any licensing.
-### Where can I purchase Aspose.Tasks for Java?
-You can purchase Aspose.Tasks for Java from the purchase page [here](https://purchase.aspose.com/buy).

 ## Frequently Asked Questions
 **Q: Can I edit notes after they have been set?**
 A: Yes, simply call `assn.set(Asn.NOTES_TEXT, "Updated note")` again with the new content.